 Ref.
 Question Policy Principles B1 Are there suitable arrangements to prevent fire as a result from smoking?
-Answei r Finding/Observation Yes Berneslai Homes have a no smoking policy in place within the common areas.
+Answer Finding/Observation Yes Berneslai Homes have a 'No Smoking' policy in place within the common areas.
 Residents and their visitors are permitted to smoke within their individual flats and away from the building.

 Ref.
 Question Policy Principles B2 Is the policy being adhered to and are "No smoking" signs provided in the common areas?
 Answer Finding/Observation Yes No evidence of smoking observed within the common areas at the time of the premises survey.
-Signage present.